m-cain/mnemo/memory-bank/activeContext.md

 - Backend using Chi router for RESTful API endpoints
 - Service-oriented architecture separating business logic
 - Direct use of pgx for database access without ORM layers
-- React with TypeScript and Shadcn for frontend development
+- React with TypeScript, Tailwind CSS, and Shadcn UI for frontend development
 - Test-driven development approach for core functionalities

 ## Learnings and Insights